mturk/svcbatch/docs/manage.md

                    234
   ```

-In case the service was not installed with `/b` command option,
+In case the service was not installed with `-f:C` command option,
 the `233` custom control code will be disabled.
 Trying
 to send this control code to the service will result in: